-CLP Holdings Limited, a company listed on the Stock Exchange of Hong Kong (Stock Code: 00002), is the holding company for the CLP Group, one of the largest investor-owned power businesses in Asia Pacific.
-Through CLP Power Hong Kong Limited, it operates a vertically-integrated electricity supply business providing a highly-reliable supply of electricity to about 80% of Hong Kong's population.
+CLP Holdings Limited, a company listed on the Hong Kong Stock Exchange (Stock Code: 00002), is the holding company for the CLP Group, one of the largest investor-owned power businesses in Asia Pacific.
+Through CLP Power Hong Kong Limited, it operates a vertically integrated electricity supply business providing a highly reliable supply of electricity to 80% of Hong Kong's population.

-Outside Hong Kong, CLP holds investments in the energy sector across the Asia Pacific region.
+Outside Hong Kong, CLP holds investments in the energy sector across the Asia-Pacific region.
 Its diversified portfolio of generating assets uses a wide range of fuels including coal, gas, nuclear and renewable sources.
-CLP is one of the largest external investors in Mainland China's renewable energy sector.
-In India, it is one of the biggest renewable energy producers and among the largest foreign investors in the electricity sector.
-In Australia, its wholly-owned subsidiary EnergyAustralia is one of the largest integrated energy companies, providing gas and electricity to about 2.6 million households and businesses.
+CLP is the largest external investor in the energy sector in Mainland China, with a focus on low-carbon energy.
+In Australia, its wholly owned subsidiary EnergyAustralia is one of the largest integrated energy companies, providing gas and electricity to about 2.46 million households and businesses.
+Apraava Energy, in which CLP holds a 50% interest, is one of India's biggest renewable energy producers with operations in power generation and transmission.

-CLP is included in the Global Dow - a 150-stock index of the world's leading blue-chips, the Dow Jones Sustainability Asia Pacific Index (DJSI Asia Pacific), the Dow Jones Sustainability Asia Pacific 40 Index (DJSI Asia Pacific 40), Hang Seng Corporate Sustainability Index Series and MSCI Global Sustainability Index Series.
+CLP is included in the Global Dow - a 150-stock index of the world's leading blue-chip companies, the Dow Jones Sustainability Asia Pacific Index (DJSI Asia Pacific), the Dow Jones Sustainability Asia Pacific 40 Index (DJSI Asia Pacific 40), the Hang Seng Corporate Sustainability Index Series and the FTSE4Good Index series.